 The colour of the Musk Deer is brown on which dark yellow spots are found.
 It has four hoofs in one leg.
 The male deer tail is short and hairless.
 Their height is about 20 inches and weighs 10 to 20 kg.
 The average age of this antelope is 20 years.

 This antelope never allows other antelope to enter in its area (Only female antelope is allowed).
 It does not leave its habitat even in cold weather.
 The memory power of this creature is very strong.

 The state government also took some initiative to save Alpine Musk Deer and established the following centres.

 In 1972, an area of 967.2 sq km Musk Deer Sanctuary was established by the state government under the Kedarnath Wildlife Sanctuary of Chamoli.
 Apart from Alpine Musk Deer, you can see the leopard, sparrow, Himalayan rooster, Tahr and many species of birds here.

 In 1986, Ascott / Askot sanctuary was established in Pithoragarh.
 The sanctuary has been reserved mainly for Musk Deer so that this rare species can be saved.
 Apart from this, the sanctuary is home to creatures like Bengal tiger, Indian Cheetah, Civet, Himalayan wild Cat, Barking deer, Himalayan bear.
 This entire sanctuary area is spread over an area of about 600 sq km

 Kanchula Khark Musk Deer Sanctuary

-In 1982, a Musk deer Breeding and Conservation Center was established at Kanchula Khark in Chamoli district.
+In 1982, a Musk deer Breeding and Conservation Center was established at Kanchula Khark in the Chamoli district.
 It is spread over an area of 5 sq km, this sanctuary is reserved for Himalayan wildlife, where you can also see the beautiful musk deer.
 This wild area is also known for breeding the development of musk deer.
 So that they can increase their population.